pjritee/RPi-Pico/cp_experiments/serial/README.md

 It appears that CircuitPython uses UART1 for the REPL and UART0 for serial communication which looks like its the reverse of MicroPython.

+For this experiment I had the option of the Pico sending data at regular intervals or having the other side ask the Pico for data at regular intervals.
+I picked the first because if I replace serial communication with communication using a WiFi breakout board then I could use a publish/subscribe system like MQTT and that makes the sensor an IoT sensor.

 uart_experiment1.py : using UART serial communication to transmit temperature and humidity from an am2320 sensor.

 weatherApp.py : just for fun - a very simply tkinter app for receiving the serial data and displaying the information.